Citizenship ceremonies

 Will Darebin now hold citizenship ceremonies on January 26?

 Local councils are not required to hold citizenship ceremonies on January 26.
 We will hold a ceremony either three days before, or three days after January 26, as is mandated by the Federal Government.
-The dates of our January 2024 Citizenship ceremonies will be published on our website once confirmed.
+The dates of our January 2024 Citizenship ceremonies will be published on our website once they are confirmed.

 Find out more about our decision on 26 January.